 Methamphetamine is available in two forms: “d” and “l.”
 They have the same chemical formula and similar chemical properties and a drug test cannot tell the difference.
 MOST positive drug test results for meth are indeed positive for methamphetamine.
 Most donors who have a positive test result for meth will deny it, even if they use it.
+However, it is possible to have a false positive for meth, and there are ways to prove it wrong.

 If a donor truly believes it’s a false positive, s/he can ask for a d/l isomer test.